-What to do when your Suzuki key is lost and how to get a new key made:
+What to do when your Suzuki key is lost and how to get a replacement:

-- In addition, in case you need a new ignition, make sure you tried getting a new key first.
-Changing the ignition for Suzuki cars is more expensive and it will result in a different key for the doors and ignition.
+- If you think you need a new ignition switch/ lock cylinder, first make sure you don’t simply need a new key.
+Changing the ignition for Suzuki cars is more expensive than buying a replacement key and it will mean that you will have one key for the doors and another for the ignition.

-- Moreover, if you decided to call the dealer to get a replacement Suzuki key, ask if you can pick up the new key, or should tow the car there.
+- When calling a dealer to get a Suzuki replacement key, ask if you can pick up the new key yourself, or whether you have to tow the car there.

-- In cases where the key won’t turn in the ignition, mention if this is something that just happened the first time or is it an ongoing problem.
+- In case the key won’t turn in the ignition, mention if this is something that has happened for the first time or is an ongoing problem.

 FAQ Lost Suzuki Keys Replacement:

-Q: How can I know if my Suzuki Aerio 2009 key had a chip in it?
-I understand that chip keys need to be programmed?
+Q: How can I know if my 2009 Suzuki Vitara key had a chip in it?
+I understand that some keys need to be programmed and some don’t?

-Hence, in case you lost your Suzuki key and the key had a chip in it, it must be programmed on site in order to start the car.
+Hence, in case you lost your Suzuki key and the key had a chip in it, it will have to be programmed on-site in order to start the car.

-An automotive locksmith for Suzuki keys replacement can do that on site.
-Alternatively, you can contact the dealer, but the car must be towed there.
+An automotive locksmith for Suzuki keys replacement can do that on-site.
+Alternatively, you can contact the dealer, but the car will have to be towed there.

-Below, an example of the different type of Suzuki keys & remote “push to start button” fobs:
+Below, an example of the different type of Suzuki keys & remote key fobs:

 Fob car key – Fob remote “push to start” car key: Usually looks like some sort of remote.
 This fob car key has a chip and therefore will need to be programmed.

-Below, car key that has a transponder chip in it and therefore needs to be programmed.
-The chip is located inside the black cover at the top.
+The next image is of a Suzuki key that has a transponder chip in it and therefore NEEDS to be coded.
+The chip is located inside the cover at the top.